Get Smart About Your Fitness with a Masterclass By Ph.D. Muscle Himself, Aaron Chacon

 On a more practical note, having a training partner makes the whole process much easier.

 A big thank you to Aaron for chatting with us!
 If you have any questions, be sure to leave them in the comments below.
-Also, be sure to follow Aaron on Instagram and check out his website for more great content and insights in your health and wellness.
+Also, be sure to follow Aaron on Instagram and check out his website for more great content and insights into your health and wellness.

 Written by Blake Reichenbach

 He/ Him/ His pronouns.
 Blake is a writer, gym addict, dog dad, researcher, and general life enthusiast.
 He's passionate about helping others reach their goals and live happier, more fulfilling lives.